◢ Editor-reviewed guide

 If you have been served an eviction notice or summons, your courthouse is often the fastest path to rental assistance because of court-mandated mediation programs.

 Free legal help is available from your state Legal Aid office in every state.
-Find your office at lsc.gov/get-legal-help.
+Find your office at lsc.gov/find-legal-aid.

 Even if you cannot find rental assistance immediately, these legal protections can extend your timeline: